azavea/pfb-network-connectivity/README.md

 - Vagrant 1.8+
 - VirtualBox 4.3+

+#### Notes for Windows users

+1. Run all commands in a shell with administrator permissions.
+It's highly recommended to run all commands within the "Git for Windows" Git Bash shell, as that already includes an SSH client, and allows running the commands below as-is.
+2. Before starting the VM, ensure the ENV variable `PFB_SHARED_FOLDER_TYPE=virtualbox` is set.
+NFS is not supported on windows, so we need to ensure that Vagrant ignores our request for it.
+3. Do not use `vagrant reload`.
+In some cases it will create a new VM rather than autodetecting that the old one exists

+### Provisioning the VM

 Run `./script/setup` to install project dependencies and prepare the development environment.
 Then, SSH into the VM:
 ```
 vagrant ssh